tychon/redpitaya-measurements/README.md

     bash run.sh IPADDR init

 to load FPGA image for C API.
+Then you can run for example

+    bash run.sh IPADDR avoided_coupling_2channels.x

+The output to `stdout` will be downloaded to `output.txt`.

 [Following the documentation.](https://redpitaya.readthedocs.io/en/latest/developerGuide/comC.html)